pawanit17/ds_and_algo_interview_prep/README.md

 ## Sorting Algorithms

+### Selection sort
-At each pass, the smallest element in the array will be moved to the first index.
+- At each pass, the smallest element in the array will be moved to the first index.
+- At each pass, only the first element is considered for swap.
 ```
   private static void selectionSort(int[] numbers)
 	{